rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 3. Expose custom create/load/store/destroy methods, if the model is more complex than an array of parameters (eg: RF).
 One possible way of working with such exposed states from C++ layer is shown in the sample repo [here](https://github.com/teju85/managing-state-cuml).

 ### scikit-learn-esq stateful API in C++
 This API should always be a wrapper around the stateless methods, NEVER the other way around.
-We are [still discussing](https://github.com/rapidsai/cuml/issues/456) about the right way to expose such a wrapper API around `libcuml++.so`.
-So, stay tuned for more details.
+The design discussion about the right way to expose such a wrapper API around `libcuml++.so` is [still going on](https://github.com/rapidsai/cuml/issues/456)  So, stay tuned for more details.

 ### File naming convention
 1. An ML algorithm `<algo>` is to be contained inside the folder named `src/<algo>`.